 Life or Limb Decision: Kapser Hawser is forced to cut off Bear's arm to save him from the daemon's magic fire.

 Lighter and Softer: As amazing as this trope may seem, the earlier books in the Horus Heresy are much less Grimdark than the books later in the series and much, much lighter than the books taking place in the 41st millenium.

-Magic Music: The music on Isstvan III, and the music in the Laeran Temple (later adapted into the Maraviglia).
+Magic Music: The music on Isstvan III and in the Laeran temple (later adapted into the Maraviglia).
 They both make people go insane.
 The latter summons Slaaneshi daemonettes.